KliCk5000/node-capstone/README.md

 ## User stories:

-**As a user I should be able to track my many clients and keep track of when I should follow up with them, so that I can increse engagement with my business**
+**As a user I should be able to track my many clients and keep different types of notes organized with that particular client**

 ## Built With